marmelab/pentago-symfony/Readme.md

 - Clone this repo
 - Run `make install` to install dependencies
+- Run `make init-env` to create a .env.local file, update this files with your informations
-- Run `make start` to start the game
+- Run `make start` to start the server
+- Run `make create-db` to create & initialize the database
 - Play on [localhost:8080](http://localhost:8080)

 > Type `make help` to list all commands available